ucloud/terraform-provider-ucloud/examples/intranet-cluster/README.md

-# Elastic IP Example
+# Instance Example

-The eip example launches elastic ip and also bind Host instance.
-The count parameter in variables.tf can let you create specify number Host instances.
+The intranet-cluster example builds a intranet cluster infrastructure, which launches a certain amount of UHost instance with the same configuration.
+It also create vpc and subnet to the Host instances for network isolation.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html